Muhsin Ibrahim

 unbecoming nitpicking of our dear religion, and the losses of those precious

-lives, I am able to forge ahead.
+lives, I can forge ahead.
 I hope you can do the same, or better.

 Comments